yifeng2019uwb/healthcare-ai-microservices/docs/DAILY_WORK_LOG.md

 **What I worked on**: Major design document cleanup and consistency fixes.
 Focused on simplifying system design to high-level only, updating service designs with proper architecture diagrams, and ensuring all documents are consistent.

 **Key decisions made**:
-- Removed File Storage Service from system design (Admin Service instead)
+- Removed File Storage Service from system design
 - Updated Provider Service to handle medical records with `/api/medical/records` APIs
 - Simplified all service designs to focus on core functionality
 - Fixed database design to 6 core tables only